MaxMEllon/vim-jsx-pretty/README.md

 If you set `g:vim_jsx_pretty_enable_jsx_highlight`, Disable jsx highlight.
-But highlight group is setten to jsx syntax.
+But highlight group is set to jsx syntax.
 So you should set manual highlight setting.

 ```vim